nsursock/track-record-v6/src/posts/4p5/reciprocity-greatest-lesson.md

 The ethics of gift-giving thus complicate the ideal of reciprocity, suggesting that the greatest lesson may lie in navigating the delicate balance between giving and receiving.
 The challenge is to cultivate relationships that are characterized by mutual respect and generosity, while remaining open to the possibility of asymmetry and unreciprocated acts.
 In this way, the lesson of "Nature Boy" becomes a call to embrace the complexities and ambiguities of human connection.

-## The Synthesis: Toward a Higher Understanding of Reciprocity
+## Toward a Higher Understanding of Reciprocity

 ### Reciprocity as a Dynamic, Evolving Process